-There are many various potentially unwanted apps that are similar to Power PC Care 2018, such as Advance PC Protector, PC Health Aid, Absolute Converter and so on.
-Most of the times PUAs are promoted as useful, capable of providing various features and so on.
-However, they often are designed only to generate revenue for their developers and hardly deliver any promised functionalities.
-Unwanted apps often cause various privacy, browsing safety issues.
-Only a small part of PUAs actually provide real value.
+Frequently, PUAs are promoted as 'useful' and capable of providing various features, however, they are designed only to generate revenue for their developers and rarely deliver any useful functionality.
+Unwanted apps cause various privacy/browsing safety issues.
+Few PUAs provide any real value.

 How did potentially unwanted applications install on my computer?

 Some potentially unwanted apps can be downloaded from official websites, however, users often install them inadvertently.
 Software developers trick them into installing PUAs using "bundling", a deceptive marketing method used to trick users into installing (or downloading) unwanted apps with other regular software.

 Developers achieve this by not disclosing information properly and hiding these apps in "Custom", "Advanced" and other similar parts of the installation setups.
 Note that they only achieve this if users skip installation steps and do not check available settings.

 How to avoid installation of potentially unwanted applications?